geerteltink/geert.elt.ink/data/posts/2018-08-26-cqrs-message-validation.md

 }
 ```

 The validation exception has some logic in it.
 It's really interesting to var_dump a `ConstraintViolationList`.
 There is a lot of information in it, which can be helpful for translations.
 All I need are the messages and the key names to create the array I want.
 The key names, accessed by `getPropertyPath`, are not the real key names.
 They are paths and look like this: `[id]`, `[email]`.
-This is where the property accessor comes is.
+This is where the property accessor comes in.
 It translates those paths into array keys and assigns the value to it.

 This does exactly what I was looking for however I'm still missing something.
 I'm missing filters.
 For example if a name or password has trailing spaces, I don't want those.
 I want the input to be valid at all times before it's persisted.